 Through the Grasslands and Agricultural Lands Management Program, TVA's non-forested lands (e.g., plant communities and the wildlife they support) are maintained and enhanced through stewardship efforts.
 Management of these lands provides habitat diversity of plant and animal communities as well as other environmental benefits.
-Examples of projects and efforts that support the implementation of the Grasslands and Agricultural Lands Management program could include:
+Examples of projects and efforts that support the implementation of the Grasslands and Agricultural Lands Management Program could include:

-- Continuing to manage agricultural licenses and cooperative State and Federal Agency agreements on TVA-managed lands - Developing partnerships and utilize cooperative and land use agreements with State and Federal Agencies, Non-Governmental Organizations and local agricultural producers to manage and enhance TVA grasslands and agricultural lands - Establishing transitional buffer zones for habitat, establish native plant communities and maintain early successional habitat through use of prescribed burning, bush hogging and invasive control measures
+- Continuing to manage agricultural licenses and cooperative State and Federal Agency agreements on TVA-managed lands - Developing partnerships and utilizing cooperative and land use agreements with state and federal agencies, non-governmental organizations and local agricultural producers to manage and enhance TVA grasslands and agricultural lands

-• Implementing habitat conversion and enhancement (e.g. converting exotic turf grass to native grass and forbs and creating and maintaining quality pollinator habitat)
+- Establishing transitional buffer zones for habitat, establishing native plant communities and maintaining early successional habitat through use of prescribed burning, bush hogging and invasive control measures - Implementing habitat conversion and enhancement (e.g. converting exotic turf grass to native grass and forbs and creating and maintaining quality pollinator habitat)